IP camera: History

 The first centralized IP camera, the AXIS Neteye 200, was released in 1996 by Axis Communications.
 Although the product was advertised to be accessible from anywhere with an internet connection, the camera was not capable of streaming real-time video, and was limited to returning a single image for each request in the Common Intermediate Format (CIF).
 This limitation can be attributed to the lack of powerful integrated circuits capable of handling image processing at the time of release.
-As a result, the camera was aimed primarily at the tourism industry, and not intended to replace traditional analog CCTV systems.
+As a result, the camera was aimed primarily at the tourism industry and was not intended to replace traditional analog CCTV systems.

 The first decentralized IP camera was released in 1999 by Mobotix.
 The camera's Linux system contained video, alarm, and recording management functions.
 In 2005, the first IP camera with onboard video content analytics (VCA) was released by Intellio.
 This camera was able to detect a number of different events, such as if an object was stolen, a human crossed a line, a human entered a predefined zone, or if a car moved in the wrong direction.

 With advancements in cloud infrastructure, Ring (owned by Amazon, U.S.), released its first IP camera doorbell targeted for home use in 2014.
 The device offered quick setup, cloud-based recording, and motion detection.
 The device retailed for $199 USD.
 As of 2021, Ring has sold millions of units.
 With the success of IP cameras, other companies such as Nest (owned by Google, U.S.) released similar cloud-based devices.

 Standards

-Previous generations of analog CCTV cameras use established broadcast television formats (e.g. CIF, NTSC, PAL, and SECAM).
-Since 2000, there has been a shift in the consumer TV business towards high-definition (HD) resolutions (e.g. 1080P (Full-HD), 4K resolution (Ultra-HD) and 16:9 widescreen format).
+Previous generations of analog CCTV cameras used established broadcast television formats (e.g., CIF, NTSC, PAL, and SECAM).
+Since 2000, there has been a shift in the consumer TV business towards high-definition (HD) resolutions (e.g., 1080P (Full-HD), 4K resolution (Ultra-HD) and 16:9 widescreen format).

 IP cameras may differ from one another in resolution, features, video encoding schemes, available network protocols, and the API for video management software.

 To address IP video surveillance standardization issues, two industry groups formed in 2008: the Open Network Video Interface Forum (ONVIF) and the Physical Security Interoperability Alliance (PSIA).
 PSIA was founded by 20 member companies including Honeywell, GE Security, and Cisco.
 ONVIF was founded by Axis Communications, Bosch and Sony.
 Each group now has numerous additional members, thus cameras and recording hardware that operate under the same standard are compatible with each other.